Your Ultimate MLA Format Guide & Generator

 For social media posts, it’s acceptable to use a screen name or username in place of the author’s name.
 Start the citation with the user’s handle.

-MLA Citations do not need to always start with the name of the author.
+Citations do not need to always start with the name of the author.
 When your research focuses on a specific individual that is someone other than the author, it is appropriate for readers to see that individual’s name at the beginning of the citation.
-In an MLA citation, directors, actors, translators, editors, and illustrators are common individuals to have at the beginning.
+Directors, actors, translators, editors, and illustrators are common individuals to have at the beginning.
 Again, only include their name in place of the author if your research focuses on that specific individual.

 To include someone other than the author at the beginning of the citation, place their name in reverse order, add a comma afterwards, and then the role of that individual followed by a comma.

 Fimmel, Travis, performer.
 Vikings.
 Created by Michael Hirst, History Channel, 2013-2016.